cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

 #.
 Go to **Vendors → Vendor plans**.

 #.
-To add a plan, click the **+** button in the upper right part of the page.
+To add a plan, click the **+ Add vendor plan** button in the upper right part of the page.
 To edit a plan, click on the plan’s name in the list.

 #.
 A pop-up window with multiple tabs will open.
 Configure the plan’s properties on those tabs: